turrett0/ACHAT/README.md

 # ACHAT APP
-  Chat to talk with stranger in specific room or in private session DEMO VERSION: https://turrett0.github.io/ACHAT/
+  Chat to talk with stranger in specific room or in private session.

+  DEMO VERSION: https://turrett0.github.io/ACHAT/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).